Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 **Ordering rule for clicking:**

-The first clicked point is selected to be associated to the origin point of the reference frame attached to the grid.
-The other three points of the rectangular grid can be clicked in any order.
-This first-click rule is especially important if you need to calibrate externally multiple cameras (i.e. compute the relative positions of several cameras in space)
+- **The first point which is the origin in the mirror view is the reflected version of the origin point original view.**
+- **The 2nd point in the mirror view is the reflected version of the 2nd point's original view.**
+- **The 3rd point in the mirror view is the reflected version of the 3rd point's original view.**
+- **The 4th point in the mirror view is the reflected version of the 4th point's original view.**

 ![asddd](https://user-images.githubusercontent.com/65610334/212284205-98c2ad36-cfc8-4c32-bb10-5470510179c5.jpg)
-The boundary of the calibration grid is then shown below:
+The boundary of the **calibration grid** is then shown below:
 ![BBIMAGES](https://user-images.githubusercontent.com/65610334/212285450-3e0ecadc-eb91-4ae3-a029-32efa048535f.jpg)

 Enter the sizes dX and dY in X and Y of each square in the grid (in this case, dX=dY=13mm=default values):